21 Traditional Cantonese Meals: The Best List

 Traditional Cantonese Meals-Ling-Steamed Egg

-If you’ve ever had Chinese steamed egg, which is sometimes called egg custard, you’ll be blown away by how smooth and fresh it tastes.
+If you’ve ever had Chinese steamed egg, which is sometimes called egg custard, but in a traditional Cantonese meal version, you’ll be blown away by how smooth and fresh it tastes.

 The perfect steamed egg from China, which is soft, smooth, and tender, is comfort food for many Chinese children and a dish that saves time for home cooks.
 We love to steam an egg in a small bowl and serve it as a side dish or make a big bowl for the whole family to share.